Foreign Exchange Reserves

 Section 56 of the Law sets out that the Monetary Committee shall submit to the government and to the Knesset Finance Committee a report on the principles according to which the proper level of the long-term foreign currency reserves is determined, and the guidelines for the Bank’s investment of the reserves in the past year.

-The Bank of Israel Markets Department carries out the actual investment of the reserves in financial assets abroad, and the ongoing management of those investments within the freedoms given to it by the Monetary Committee.
+The Bank of Israel Markets Department carries out the actual investment of the reserves in financial assets abroad, and the ongoing management of those investments within the parameters assigned to it by the Monetary Committee.